wikimedia/mediawiki-services-machinetranslation/README.md

 ## Environment variables

 * `CT2_INTER_THREADS`: maximum number of batches executed in parallel.
 Refer https://opennmt.net/CTranslate2/parallel.html.
-Default is `1`
+Default is number of CPUs.
 * `CT2_INTRA_THREADS`: number of computation threads that is used per batch Refer https://opennmt.net/CTranslate2/parallel.html.
-Default is `1`
+Default is `0`(auto)

 For above configurations, Use a value less than or equal to the available CPU cores.